codedbychavez/express-postgresql-auth/README.md

 # Express + PostgreSQL + Basic Auth

-Welcome to an advanced demo of Express + PostSQL + Basic Auth.
+Welcome to a demo of Express + PostSQL + Basic Auth.

 ## Getting started